signalogic/SigSRF_SDK/mediaTest_readme.md

     ./mediaMin -cx86 -i../pcaps/mediaplayout_adelesinging_AMRWB_2xEVS.pcapng -L -d0xc11 -r20
     ./mediaMin -cx86 -i../pcaps/mediaplayout_adelesinging_AMRWB_2xEVS.pcapng -L -d0xc11 -r0.7

 In the first example, processing is 40 times faster, and in the second about 28 times faster.
 Acceleration is less in the latter example due to total number of streams, codec complexity and bitrates, and media content.
 Amount of acceleration is also dependent on host system CPU clock rate, number of cores, and storage configuration.
-Additional performance information - and how to determine the maximum acceleration without media quality degradation - is given in [Bulk Pcap Performance Considerations](#user-content-bulkpcapperformanceconsiderations) below.
+Additional performance information - and how to determine maximum acceleration without media quality degradation - is given in [Bulk Pcap Performance Considerations](#user-content-bulkpcapperformanceconsiderations) below.

 In addition to FTRT mode, mediaMin also supports "as fast as possible" mode, or AFAP mode, which is enabled with -r0 [Real-Time Interval](#user-content-realtimeinterval) command line entry.
 AFAP mode will correctly handle packet processing (re-ordering, repair, decode) but not time alignment (sync) between streams.
 For more information see [Packet Push Rate Control](#user-content-packetpushratecontrol) above.

+### FTRT and AFAP Mode Notes

+Code running in [pktlib](#user-content-pktlib) and [streamlib](#user-content-streamlib) doesn't know that time has been accelerated.
+For example, if you see a packet push alarm saying "stream X has pushed no packets for 15 seconds" in FTRT mode, you would see the same warning in real-time.

+Concurrently specifiying AFAP mode with Real-Time Interval -r0 command line entry and applying the USE_PACKET_ARRIVAL_TIMES flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) in [-dN command line options](#user-content-mediamincommandlineoptions) will produce undefined behavior.

 <a name="Peformance"></a>
 ## Performance